tudorscanner/slate/source/includes/_referrals.md

 An example including some of the parameters looks like:

-Please don't use `locale`, `market` and `currency` unless you're absolutely sure.
-Skyscanner will add these parameters using location, IP and history of the user.
+Please try to avoid using `locale`, `market` and `currency`, as these values will be governed by Skyscanner market detection logic on the Skyscanner site.
+If you believe you need to use these, please discuss with your account manager.

 `GET https://skyscanner.net/g/referrals/v1/flights/day-view/?origin=cdg&destination=edi&outboundDate=2019-10-14&utm_term=summer&associateid=MY_ID_123`